TrainedTrex/crispy-memory/README.md

 > This will kick off the container to propagate the List of

 Go to: http://localhost:8080
-> This will display the customer Cesium frontend and will populate with TLE Data
+> This will display the Cesium frontend with propagated TLE Data

-## END ##